 If you received a positive COVID-19 result from a health care provider or through the provincial portal, you must self-isolate for 10 days.

 If you had symptoms when you were tested or developed symptoms within one week after your test, self-isolate for 10 days from the time your symptoms developed.
 For example, if you developed a sore throat on Jan.
 1. and you were tested on Jan.
 3, you should remain in self-isolation until midnight on Jan.
 11.

 If you did not have symptoms when you were tested and did not develop symptoms within one week after your test, self-isolate for 10 days from the day you were tested.

-It's best if you self-isolate away from your household members immediately.
+It's best if you self-isolate away from any household members who are not fully vaccinated.
 A large proportion of household members will become sick if there's a COVID-19 case in the home.
 If you can self-isolate at another location away from the household, that is strongly recommended.
 Otherwise, self-isolate in a separate part of the house with a separate bathroom and bedroom if possible.
 Review the self-isolation recommendations.

-Tell everyone in your home that they must self-isolate for 14 days from their last exposure to you.
+Tell all individuals who are not fully vaccinated that they must self-isolate for 10 days from their last exposure to you.
 This means they cannot leave the house to go to work or school, or run errands.

 For example, you received your positive result Jan.
-10. If you began to self-isolate away from your family members when you received your positive result, your household members are recommended to self-isolate until midnight on Jan.
-24 - fourteen days from their last exposure to the positive case.
+10. If you began to self-isolate away from your family members when you received your positive result, your household members who are not fully vaccinated must self-isolate until midnight on Jan.
+20 - ten days from their last exposure to the positive case.